pleshevskiy/wd2/README.md

 # *W*rapped _d2_

-A wrapper over [d2] which allows to use `layout`, `theme`, `pad`, `sketch` and `port` attributes from d2 file.
+A wrapper over [d2] which allows to use `layout`, `theme`, `dark-theme`, `pad`, `sketch` and `port` attributes from d2 file.
 All arguments will be passed to the d2 cli, but these additional configs overwrite cli arguments with the same name.

 [d2]: https://github.com/terrastruct/d2